dferber90/jsdom-screenshot/README.md

 ### High level

 [`jsdom`](https://github.com/jsdom/jsdom) is an emulator of a subset of browser features. `jsdom` does not have the capability to render visual content, and will act like a headless browser by default. `jsdom` does not do any layout or rendering [ref](https://github.com/jsdom/jsdom#pretending-to-be-a-visual-browser).
 We use `jsdom` to obtain the state of the HTML which we want to take a screenshot of.
-Consumers can use `jsdom` to easily get components into the state they want to take a screenshot of. `jsdom-screenshot` then uses the HTML at that moment (of that state) and sends it to [`puppeteer`](https://github.com/googlechrome/puppeteer/). `puppeteer` runs a headless Google Chrome and can take screenshots as well.
-So we send the markup to `puppeteer` and take a screenshot of it.
+Consumers can use `jsdom` to easily get components into the state they want to take a screenshot of. `jsdom-screenshot` then uses the markup ("the HTML") at that moment (of that state). `jsdom-screenshot` launches a local webserver and serves the obtained markup as `index.html`.
+It further serves assets provided through `publicPaths` so that local assets are loaded.
+Then `jsdom-screenshot` uses [`puppeteer`](https://github.com/googlechrome/puppeteer/) to take a screenshot take screenshots of that page using headless Google Chrome.

 ### Technically

 The `generateImage` function reads the whole markup of `jsdom` using `document.documentElement.outerHTML`.

+It then starts a local webserver on a random open port to serve the obtained markup as as `index.html`.

-It then launches a [`puppeteer`](https://github.com/googlechrome/puppeteer/) instance and opens a new page.
-It sets the contents to the contents of `jsdom` (the read `document.documentElement.outerHTML`) and waits until all resources are loaded (the network becomes idle) before taking a screenshot.
+Once the server is read, it launches a [`puppeteer`](https://github.com/googlechrome/puppeteer/) instance and opens that `index.html` page.
+It waits until all resources are loaded (the network becomes idle) before taking a screenshot.

+It then returns that screenshot.

 ## Performance